Shadowner/Infrarust-egg/eggs/READM.md

 ## In the future

-In the future, I will try to create a new interface for any Infrared Eggs to add / handle new Proxies.
+In the future, I will try to create a new interface for any Infrarust Eggs to add / handle new Proxies.